solana-labs/solana/book/src/rent.md

 ### Collect from everybody instead?

-Use of a transaction to collect rent could be avoided with a per-slot or per-epoch scan of all current balances.
+Use of a transaction to collect rent could be avoided with a per-slot or per-epoch scan of all current account state.
 Such a scan would introduce additional delays for closing out a slot or epoch.
 Per-epoch payouts would introduce complexity in the form of stake-weighted distribution of collected rent.
+Optimizations could be made, though.

 ### Warts